 Information security plan

-The plan must be appropriate for your tax office’s size and must include protecting your client’s sensitive personal data since you handle personal identification information (PII).
+The plan must be appropriate for your tax office’s size and include protecting your client’s sensitive personal data since you handle personal identification information (PII).

 How to write an information security plan